 Exiting briefly, likely to retrieve his gun from his office in the nearby Ferguson Building, Buffington returned, enticed Mitchell outside, and shot and killed him.
 It was 8:30pm.
 Fleeing, Buffington was arrested at the trolley stop on the Smithfield St. Bridge while en route to his rented Mt.
 Washington home.

 By the next day, the efforts to explain away Buffington’s crime were in full swing.
-His wife, suddenly a loyal and loving partner, explained that “he has been working night and day lately.
+His wife, playing the role of a loyal and loving partner, explained that “he has been working night and day lately.
 His heart has been overtaxed and, besides, when he is drinking he is not responsible for what he does.
 He is an excitable man and a Southerner and does not like Negroes.
 I can imagine how angry he would become in an argument about them.
 But, oh, he is a good man, and there is no better husband and father in the city.”
 (Pittsburgh Press, December 21, 1910).

 In this portrayal of Buffington, the real assailant had been found and white innocence had been restored.
 It was “the demon rum.”
 Buffington, for his part, had “not a particle” of ill will against Mitchell.
 He couldn’t have; he didn’t know him.
-The “rum demon” will “inflame its victim [interesting word choice] to murderous fury, nerving the arm to strike out with senseless and superhuman hate, and then, in the instant the deed has been done, fiendishly blowing away the clouds from the poor muddled brain and setting the murderer face to face with an immeasurable remorse.”
+The “rum demon” will “inflame its victim [note the word choice] to murderous fury, nerving the arm to strike out with senseless and superhuman hate, and then, in the instant the deed has been done, fiendishly blowing away the clouds from the poor muddled brain and setting the murderer face to face with an immeasurable remorse.”
 To explain crime, “hunt the bottle” (Pittsburgh Press, December 22, 1910).

-Buffington on the Road to the St. Charles Hotel
+On the Road to the St. Charles Hotel

 Brooks C. Buffington aspired to the Southern aristocratic status that his name suggested but achieved that status only in his own and the public’s imagination.
 While the Buffington name was distinguished in the area in which he was born and in Pittsburgh, Brooks bore no close relationship to more prominent Buffingtons.
 Rather, Buffington was solidly working class, only marginally Southern, and distinctly ungentlemanly.

 Born into the modest family of Baldwin and Nancy (Petty) Buffington in the Ohio River city of Parkersburg, Virginia (now West Virginia), on April 11, 1852, as a young man he found work as a steamfitter on steam ships.
 That work brought him to Pittsburgh in the early 1880s.
 Shortly after arriving, Buffington began working at the Ferguson Building.
-He stayed there for the remainder of his work life, rising to building superintendent.
+He stayed there for the remainder of his working life, rising to building superintendent.

 Apparently confirming Mary’s concerns, Buffington married for the third time only months later, on June 9, 1899; he was 46 and his wife, German-born Margaretha (Margaret) Streub, was 20.
 Less than three years later, Margaretha sought, apparently unsuccessfully, to nullify the marriage on the grounds that Brooks was still married to his second wife.